Roy Cooper

 Cooper defeated Republican incumbent Pat McCrory for the governorship in a close race in the 2016 election.
-On December 5, McCrory conceded the election, making Cooper the first challenger to defeat a sitting governor in the state's history.
-Cooper took office on January 1, 2017.
-The Republican-dominated legislature passed bills in a special session before he took office to reduce the power of the governor's office.
-The legislature has overridden several of his vetoes of legislation.
-Cooper was reelected in 2020, defeating Republican nominee and Lieutenant Governor Dan Forest.
+This election made Cooper the first challenger to defeat a sitting governor in the state's history.
+Cooper was reelected in 2020 against the Republican nominee, Lieutenant Governor Dan Forest.
+The Republican-dominated legislature passed bills in a special session to reduce the power of the governor's office before he took office, but Cooper continued to emphasize increases in education and healthcare funding throughout his tenure, culminating in successful negotiations of statewide Medicaid expansion.